Occupational Requirements Survey: Concepts

 - For state and local governments, an establishment can include more than one physical location, such as a school district or a police department.

 Modes.
-In this survey, modes for certain job requirement categories are calculated so that the user may identify the estimate within a category that has the largest weighted number of workers, which is essentially the most common value within that category.
+In this survey, modes for certain job requirement categories are calculated so that the user may identify the estimate within a category that has the largest weighted number of workers.
 See the Calculation section for more information.
-These estimates are presented in the data via a footnote in the multi-screen data tool, as well as in the excel spreadsheet of data.
+These estimates are presented in the databases via a footnote.

 Occupation.
 A generalized job or family of jobs common to many industries and areas, such as an economist or carpenter.
 An occupation is different from a job because it refers to a profession or trade in general, and not a single position in a single establishment.
-The Standard Occupational Classification (SOC)system classifies occupations to the six-digit level.
-The ORS further classifies occupations by eight-digit codes used by O*NET's detailed occupational taxonomy referred to as “O*NET-SOC 2010 Occupations” when available.
-Military specific occupations (55-0000.00) are out of scope for the ORS.
+The ORS uses the 2018 Standard Occupational Classification (SOC)system to classify occupations to the six-digit level.
+The ORS further classifies occupations by eight-digit codes based on O*NET's detailed occupational taxonomy referred to “O*NET-SOC 2010 Occupations” when available.
+Implementing 2018 SOC provides information about the occupational classification in published estimates.
+Military specific occupations (55-0000) and postal service occupations (43-5050) are out of scope for the ORS.

 Percentage of workers.
-The number of workers in a given domain (such as an occupation) that has a certain requirement divided by the total number of workers in that domain.
+The number of workers in an occupation that have a certain requirement divided by the total number of workers in that occupation.
 For example, the number of teachers who are required to reach overhead divided by the total number of teachers equals the percentage of teachers with that requirement.
-For more information see the Calculation section.
+For more information, see the Calculation section.